DeepSeek-V2 - Review

 In this post, I’ll discuss the DeepSeek-V2 paper, “DeepSeek-V2: A Strong, Economical, and Efficient Mixture-of-Experts Language Model”, released by DeepSeek-AI.
-DeepSeek has been steadily releasing and open-sourcing language models, demonstrating consistent progress, particularly with their recent advances in Mixture-of-Experts (MoE) architectures and reinforcement learning methods.
+DeepSeek has been steadily releasing and open-sourcing language models, and their recent work on Mixture-of-Experts (MoE) architectures and reinforcement learning methods is worth paying attention to.

 DeepSeek-V2 uses a new Multi-head Latent Attention (MLA) mechanism and an optimized MoE architecture called DeepSeek-MoE.
 It activates only 21B out of its 236B parameters per token, reducing inference and training costs while maintaining performance.
 This makes DeepSeek-V2 notable in a time when models are becoming increasingly large and computationally demanding.